Saffir

 down.
 Considerable damage to mobile homes, poorly constructed signs, and

 piers.
-Coastal and low-lying escape routes flood 2-4 hours before arrival
+Coastal and low-lying escape routes flood 2-4 hours before arrival of the

 hurricane center.
 Small craft in unprotected anchorages break moorings.